Tian Di: Plot

-Since many opium shop owners had their goods confiscated by Cheung, Tai suggests them to sell packaged cocaine, which is overheard by Cheung's newly assigned assistant, Jean Wu, who is working undercover in Tai's cinema.
-Jean informs Cheung about Tai's drug base in Jiugong Mountains and Cheung raids the base with Jean and Shantung Cat, successfully killing Tai's henchmen and confiscating the drugs after engaging in a major gunfight.
-However, Cheung is later ambushed by Ngai's killers one night, where So-so is killed, while Jean was abducted by Tai and Ngai to interrogate her the whereabouts of the cocaine, driving her to suicide.
-Ngai abducts Cheung and injects him with drugs, forcibly taking a photo of Cheung smoking opium which makes it to the newspaper headline before detaining him in the police station.
-Shantung, armed with a machine gun, shoots up the police station and holds Ngai hostage while rescuing Cheung, but Shantung Cat is captured while Cheung flees and defeats a few of the crooked cops.
+Since many opium shop owners have had their goods confiscated by Cheung, Tai suggests that they start selling packaged cocaine.
+This is overheard by Cheung's newly assigned assistant, Jean Wu, who is working undercover in Tai's cinema.
+Jean informs Cheung about Tai's drug base in the Jiugong Mountains and Cheung raids the base with Jean and Shantung Cat, successfully killing Tai's henchmen and confiscating the drugs after engaging in a major gunfight.
+However, Cheung is later ambushed by Ngai's killers one night, where So-so is killed, while Jean is abducted by Tai and Ngai and interrogated regarding the whereabouts of the cocaine, driving her to suicide.
+Ngai abducts Cheung and injects him with drugs, forcibly taking a photo of Cheung smoking opium, which makes newspaper headlines, before imprisoning him at the police station.
+Shantung Cat, armed with a machine gun, shoots up the police station and holds Ngai hostage while rescuing Cheung, but Shantung Cat is captured while Cheung flees and defeats a few of the crooked cops.
 Before being killed, Shantung Cat manages to manipulate Ngai into suspecting Tai.

-Cheung puts the confiscated cocaine in Tai's cinema then lures Ngai there cinema during the premiere of a new film.
-There, Cheung shows edited footage of Tai taking a shipment of cocaine for himself, which angers Ngai, who finds the cocaine behind the cinema screen and attempts to shoot Tai, but he was killed by the latter.
-Tai also instructs his henchmen kill the cinema audience to rid any witnesses.
-Cheung, who is hiding behind the projection booth and recording the incident on film, is caught by one of Tai's henchmen who he fights and defeats before running with the footage he filmed and kills several more of Tai's henchmen.
-The henchman Cheung just fought gets up and attempts to strangle him, but Cheung throws the henchman off the balcony while he also jumps down and tackles Tai through a wall and a cinema screen.
-However, Tai survives and plays dead in front of Cheung.
-Afterwards, Cheung hands the footage he film to his superior General Lee and boards a train back to Guangzhou, where Lee bids farewell before shooting Cheung dead, stating he was born at the wrong time.
+Cheung puts the confiscated cocaine in Tai's cinema, then lures Ngai there during the premiere of a new film.
+There, Cheung shows edited footage of Tai taking a shipment of cocaine for himself, which angers Ngai, who finds the cocaine behind the cinema screen and attempts to shoot Tai, but is instead killed by him.
+Tai orders his henchmen kill the cinema audience to silence any witnesses.
+Cheung, who is hiding in the projection booth and recording the incident on film, is caught by one of Tai's henchmen, whom he fights and defeats before trying to flee with the footage, and killing several more of Tai's henchmen.
+The main henchman Cheung has just fought gets up and attempts to strangle him, but Cheung throws him off the balcony, jumps down, and tackles Tai through a wall and a cinema screen.
+Tai survives, but plays dead in front of Cheung.
+Afterwards, Cheung hands the incriminating footage he's filmed to his superior, General Lee, and boards a train back to Guangzhou, where Lee bids farewell to him before shooting Cheung dead, saying he was born at the wrong time.
 In the end, it is reported to the public that Cheung committed suicide for fear of his crimes, while Tai is set free without any charges.